ai-cfia/nachet-backend/docs/nachet-inference-documentation.md

 retrieve data) and whether they have a `process_inference` function.
 Based on these indications, the results are returned and stored in the cache.

-If no other model is called, the last result is then processed and register by the datastore.
-The inferences are saved so the users could give feedback for training and statistics purposes.
+If no other model is called, the last result is then processed and registered by the datastore.
+The inferences are saved so the users could give feedback for training and collect statistics.
 The inference result is then sent to the frontend.

 ### Input and Output for inference request